 In the Marble Falls Truancy Court, our Juvenile Case Manager handles all cases and intervention measures dealing with Truancy and Parent Contributing cases.

 Contracted by the City of Marble Falls, the prosecutor's role is to seek justice.
 In the broad view, the prosecutor represents the public's interest in enforcing the criminal law strictly but fairly.
 The prosecutor also has a duty to maintain public respect for the system.
-The Code of Criminal Procedure provides that it is the primary duty for municipal court prosecutors not to convict but to see that justice is done.
+The Code of Criminal Procedure provides that it is the primary duty of municipal court prosecutors not to convict but to see that justice is done.

 All prosecutions in municipal court shall be conducted by the city attorney or deputy city attorney.
 Some cities have in-house city attorneys; others contract with solo practitioners or law firms.
 Depending on the volume of complaints filed in a municipal court, prosecution may entail some or all of an attorney's time.
 The prosecutor may also be the county attorney of the county in which the municipality is situated if the county attorney so desires.